IBM-Cloud/docs/manageapps/depapps.md

 If the logs for your application are no longer available so that the **cf files** command can no longer be used to see the cause of the staging errors, you can use the **cf logs** command instead.
 The **cf logs** command uses the Cloud Foundry log aggregator to collect the details of your application logs and system logs, and you can see what was buffered within the log aggregator.
 For more information about the log aggregator, see [Logging in Cloud Foundry](http://docs.cloudfoundry.org/devguide/deploy-apps/streaming-logs.html){:new_window}.

 **Note:** The buffer size is limited.
-If an application runs for a long time and is not restarted, logs might not be displayed when you enter `cf logs appname --recent` because the log buffer might have been cleared.
-Therefore, to debug staging errors for a large application, you can enter `cf logs appname` in a separate command line from the cf command line interface to track the logs when you deploy the application.
+If an application runs for a long time and is not restarted, logs might not be displayed when you enter the `cf logs appname --recent` command because the log buffer might have been cleared.
+Therefore, to debug staging errors for a large application, you can enter the `cf logs appname` command in a separate command line from the cf command line interface to track the logs when you deploy the application.

 If you experience problems when you stage your applications on {{site.data.keyword.Bluemix_notm}}, you can follow the steps in [Debugging staging errors](/docs/debug/index.html#debugging-staging-errors) to resolve the problem.